 Jon is a frequent speaker at events sharing his expertise and insights related to various privacy matters.
 He serves as board member for WhitePlains Planning Board, a non-profit organization, and provides pro bono and community services for children.

-He regularly handles complex transactions involving emerging technologies such as cloud computing and automation, as well as transactions relating to outsourcings of core IT and business functions.
-He has significant experience addressing the creation of, and strategies relating to, multi-sourced environments, as well as renegotiation and termination of existing outsourcing and IT-related agreements.
+Kenneth Adler specializes in complex global and domestic outsourcing and technology transactions.
+With over 30 years of experience, his practice includes drafting and negotiating all types of outsourcing and technology agreements, including business process and information technology outsourcings.
+He has significant experience addressing the creation of, and strategies relating to, cloud computing, multi-sourced environments, as well as renegotiation and termination of existing outsourcing and IT related agreements.

-Kelly Harris is Vice President, Privacy & Cybersecurity at Prudential Financial in Newark, NJ.
-Before joining Prudential, Kelly spent 6 years helping to build the Privacy program at Wyndham Worldwide.
+Kelly Harris is Vice President, Corporate Counsel, Privacy & Cybersecurity at Prudential Insurance Company of America, based in Newark, NJ.
+In her role, Kelly provides specialized legal advice and counsel regarding information security and privacy laws/regulations, data usage and governance, and legal issues related to information protection, cybersecurity, and emerging technologies to all of Prudential’s complex and federated businesses and groups.
+Before joining Prudential 2.5 years ago, Kelly spent 7 years helping to build the Privacy and Information Security programs at Wyndham Worldwide.
 She started her legal career as an associate with Kirkpatrick & Lockhart (now K&L Gates) and then Gibbons, PC before going in-house to Japanese pharmaceutical companies Daiichi Sankyo and Otsuka.